 Be sure to use recommended engine oil (see page 13).

-- 1. Stop the engine and allow it to cool. - 2.
-Put a oil drain pan under the oil drain screw. - Remove the oil drain screw and completely drain oil from the engine.
+- 1. Stop the engine and allow it to cool in a vertical position. - 2.
+Put a oil drain pan under the oil drain screw. - 3.
+Remove the oil drain screw and completely drain oil from the engine.